 Five-Year, Three-Year, And One-Year Goals

-Writing down your five year, three year, and one year goals is where you start so you know exactly where you are headed as you plan your quarterly, monthly and daily goals.
+Writing down your five-year, three-year, and one-year goals are where you start so you know exactly where you are headed as you plan your quarterly, monthly and daily goals.

 For example, if you set a goal to retire in 5 years, include a number so you can break down how much income you must make to reach that goal.